The conference

 An exact estimate is difficult, as it depends on many different variables.
 Currently, about 56 gigawatt hours are installed in cars.
 In 2030, this value could grow to several 100 gigawatt hours, which would correspond to a multiple of today’s storage capacities.
 How much of this capacity can actually be used is difficult to estimate.
 However, since vehicles are usually stationary for 23 hours a day and virtually never more than 10% of the vehicles are in motion at any one time, very high values can be expected.
 If you have ideas and questions about how these capacities can be used, we look forward to your participation!

-Currently, secured capacities must be available for grid services.
-This means that it must be guaranteed that a certain energy and power must be held in reserve in case of doubt and cars could not move freely.
-However, rule changes are likely here.
+Currently, secure capacities must be available for grid services.
+This means that it must be guaranteed that a certain amount of energy and power must be available in case of doubt and that cars cannot move freely.
+However, regulatory changes are likely here.
 In addition, the necessary technical standards ISO 15118-20 and OCPP 2.0 are not yet widespread.
-Therefore, current technical solutions are not always compatible.
+As a result, current technical solutions are not always compatible.
 However, this should also change in the near future.
 Do you work in this area or have alternative suggestions?
-Then please feel free to come and participate in our discussion.
+Then please come and take part in our discussion.

-Compared to the current status quo (full charging of vehicles upon arrival), the vehicle battery benefits from intelligent charging – with and without additional battery activity.
-The reason for this lies in a special feature of the lithium-ion batteries used, which age both calendrically (ageing by existence) and cyclically (ageing by work).
-The calendar life is shortest when the battery is fully charged.
+Compared to the current status quo (full charging of vehicles after arrival), the vehicle battery benefits from intelligent charging – with and without additional battery activity.
+The reason for this lies in a special feature of the lithium-ion batteries used, which age both chronologically (ageing due to existence) and cyclically (ageing due to work).
+The calendar service life is shortest when the battery is fully charged.
 Smart charging, vehicle-to-home and vehicle-to-grid reduce the average state of charge and thus extend the service life.
-But even additional cycles hardly lead to accelerated ageing if up to a maximum of 20 percent of the battery’s energy is extracted in one cycle (quote Hecht and Figgener, PV Magazine).
+However, even additional cycles hardly lead to accelerated ageing if up to a maximum of 20 per cent of the battery’s energy is removed in one cycle (quote from Hecht and Figgener, PV Magazine).

 All the important components are ready and will be transferred to the mass market in the near future.
-When exactly this will happen is best discussed with our speakers at the conference.
+The best way to find out exactly when this will happen is to discuss it with our speakers at the conference.

 Five focus topics along the value chain: